Genocs/genocs-library-docs/content/en/dotnet-templates/general/development-environment.md

 weight: 2
 toc: true
 ---
-Genocs Library's **.NET WebApi Template** Project Development needs you to have the following applications / tools available on your machine.
+Genocs Library's **.NET Templates** needs you to have the following *applications/tools* available on your machine.

 Please Note that this project is being built on a Windows 11 Machine using Visual Studio Code IDE.

 ## .NET SDK